By Emma Marshall (updated January 2023)

 Explore the old town and Bahnhofstrasse

 Zurich’s historic old town is like something from a fairytale.
-Essentially, it covers the two districts that straddle both sides of the Limmat river that flows through the heart of the city.
+Essentially, it covers the narrow streets in the two districts that straddle both sides of the River Limmat that flows through the heart of the city.

 Below are the highlights that I’d recommend seeing while exploring the historic centre.
 Alternatively, you can book organised tours that will cover the main sights or this two-hour bus tour which will take you around these.